 In order to mitigate the impacts on the habitat caused by surface drainage and drainage from residential areas, the Commission has consistently required the provision of a one hundred cubic foot french drain in order to filter urban runoff before it enters the canals.
 A condition is routinely placed on permits for development in the canals area which requires that plans be submitted which depict the location and design of the required french drain.
-In this case, the applicants have proposed to provide the required french drain on the site (Exhibit #3).
+In this case, the applicants are required to submit a plan depicting the location and design of a french drain.
 The Commission finds that, only as conditioned to provide a french drain and 450 square feet of pervious yard area to mitigate impacts on biological productivity caused by surface runoff into the canals, is the proposed project consistent with the Section 30240 of the Coastal Act.